 Mats Sundin became the fifth player to get 400 assists as a member of the Toronto Maple Leafs on Dec 13, 2003, during a 3-1 defeat of the visiting New York Rangers.
 Mikael Renberg had two goals and an assist to lead the scoring.
 Defenseman Tomas Kaberle is the only other player to rack up 400 assists for the Leafs since this date.

 The early 1990s was a great time to be a member and fan of the Rangers.
 This date brought a trio of big performances to the Big Apple.

-On Dec.
-13, 1992, the Rangers beat the Canadiens 10-5 at Madison Square Garden.
-This marked the first time New York scored double-digit goals against Montreal in 535 all-time games since joining the NHL in 1926.
+On Dec 13, 1992, the Rangers beat the Canadiens 10-5 at Madison Square Garden.
+This marked the first time New York scored double-digit goals against Montreal in 535 games since joining the NHL in 1926.

-Exactly one year later, on Dec 13, 1993, Mike Richter recorded his sixth career shutout in a 2-0 win over the visiting Buffalo Sabres.
-He earned 24 shutouts before retiring in 2003, which are tied with Chuck Rayner and Gump Worsley for the fifth-most in franchise history.
+One year later, on Dec 13, 1993, Mike Richter recorded his sixth career shutout in a 2-0 win over the visiting Buffalo Sabres.
+He earned 24 shutouts before retiring in 2003, tied with Chuck Rayner and Gump Worsley for the fifth-most in franchise history.

 Making a Mark in D.C.

 In addition to New York City, playing in the United States’ capital on this date led to good things for three players.